mchalapuk/prego/README.md

 precond
 =======

-A library that contains utilities for checking functions' preconditions in [Go programming language](http://golang.org).
+A tiny library that contains utilities for checking functions' preconditions in [Go programming language](http://golang.org).
 Precondition checking is a concept intruduced in code design approach called [Design by Contract](http://en.wikipedia.org/wiki/Contract_programming).